What's your idea of a life of leisure?

 More than this, the AJ Bell Stadium is also a community stadium designed to be used by residents and visitors alike.
 There are two community outdoor pitches, one grass and one artificial surface, changing rooms, and 600 spaces for car parking.
 A banqueting suite that can accommodate 750 people means that the stadium is the perfect choice for events, conferences and even weddings.

 Salford City Football Club

-Salford City Footbal Club are our professional football club.
-They are famously owned by the former Manchester United players Ryan Giggs, Gary Neville, Phil Neville, Paul Scholes, Nicky Butt and David Beckham, known as the Class of 92.
+Salford City Football Club are our professional football club.
+They are famously owned by the former Manchester United players Ryan Giggs, Gary Neville, Phil Neville, Paul Scholes, Nicky Butt and David Beckham, known as the Class of '92.
 They play at the Peninsula Stadium in Salford.

 Salford has it's very own collection of leisure centres across the city.
 With a choice of eight leisure centres and six swimming pools you've no excuse not to get active!